nservant/HiC-Pro/README.rst

       proc_hic: perform Hi-C filtering
       quality_checks: run Hi-C quality control plots
       build_contact_maps: build raw inter/intrachromosomal contact maps
-      ice_norm : run ICE normalization on contact maps
+      ice_norm: run ICE normalization on contact maps
    [-h|--help]: help
    [-v|--version]: version

 1. Copy and edit the configuration file *'config-hicpro.txt'* in your local folder.
 See the `manual <MANUAL>`_ for details about the configuration file
-2. Put all fastq files in a rawdata folder.
-Each fastq file has to be put in a folder per sample.
+2. Put all input files in a rawdata folder.
+The input files have to be organized with a folder per sample.
 3. Run HiC-Pro

 * **On your laptop**